 We will review this decision on an annual basis.

-In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, Bury Phoenix will promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the Information Commissioner’s Office within the required 72 hour deadline.
+In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, Bury AFC will promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the Information Commissioner’s Office within the required 72 hour deadline.

 Personal data breaches could occur through:

 - Loss or theft of data or equipment

 - Equipment failure

 - Unauthorised disclosure (e.g. email sent to the incorrect recipient)

 - Hacking attack